2hussam/Vehicles-and-License-Plate-Detection-using-YOLOv8/README.md

 - License Plate Detection: Identifies and locates license plates on detected vehicles.
 - Real-time Processing: Capable of processing video streams in real-time.
 - Optimized Inference: Uses the OpenVINO framework to convert PyTorch models to OpenVINO models, reducing inference time.
+- Output Generation: Saves the processed video with detections, images of detected license plates, and generates a CSV file with detailed detection information.

 ## Installation
 1. Clone the Repository